 - University Entry Committee

 Academic Board meetings are open to the public (except for confidential items).
-Meeting dates, agendas, and minutes are available to the public.
+You can consult meeting dates, agendas, and minutes available to the public.

 The Academic Committee is a subcommittee of the Academic Board, established under the Academic Board Statute.
 The convenor is the Vice-Provost (Academic).
 The committee provides advice on all matters concerning the maintenance of academic quality and on any other academic matters which may be referred to it.